JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 ### Localization Test Configuration \(IDEA\)

-In the run configuration, at the "VM options" \(the box below the java version\), following content needs to be present:
+In the run configuration, there is a "Build and run" section.
+At the "VM options" \(the box below the java version\), following content needs to be present:

 ```text
 -ea